 Hugh Jackman to return as Wolverine for 'Deadpool 3'

-Los Angeles: "Deadpool" actor Ryan Reynolds on Wednesday announced Hollywood star Hugh Jackman's return as fan-favourite Wolverine in the third film in the franchise.
+Los Angeles: 'Deadpool' actor Ryan Reynolds recently announced Hollywood star Hugh Jackman's return as fan-favourite Wolverine in the third film in the franchise.

-In a video uploaded on his social media platforms, Reynolds revealed that the "Deadpool 3" will hit the theatres in 2024.
+In a video uploaded on his social media platforms, Reynolds revealed that 'Deadpool 3' will hit the theatres in 2024.

-"Hey everyone, we're extremely sad to have missed D23, but we've been working very hard on the next 'Deadpool' film for a good long while now," Reynolds says in the video referring to the 'Disney D23 Expo' that happened earlier this month.
+"Hey everyone, we're extremely sad to have missed D23, but we've been working very hard on the next 'Deadpool' film for a good long while now," Reynolds could be seen saying in the video, referring to the 'Disney D23 Expo' that happened earlier this month.

-"I've had to really search my soul on this one.
+He added, "I've had to really search my soul on this one.
 His first appearance in the MCU obviously needs to feel special.
-We need to stay true to the character, find new depth, motivation and meaning.
-Every 'Deadpool' needs to stand out and stand apart," he adds.
+We need to stay true to the character and find new depth, motivation and meaning.
+Every 'Deadpool' needs to stand out and stand apart."

-Reynolds says they "did have one idea" to make the film different from the previous two parts as he asks Jackman, who is walking in the background, "Hey, Hugh, you want to play Wolverine one more time?"
+Reynolds further shared that they 'did have one idea' to make the film different from the previous two parts, as he asked Jackman, who could be seen walking in the background, "Hey, Hugh, you want to play Wolverine one more time?"

 The video ends with 'Deadpool' logo getting sliced up by Wolverine's claws.